How the Authority works

 Useful links and information to download:

-In the summer and autumn of 2016 the National Park Authority carried out a light touch review of the 2012 Management Plan as it was considered generally fit for purpose and had been subject to an extensive review back in 2012.
-Following consultation with stakeholders the National Park Authority approved a set of minor amendments to the 2012 Plan on 19 December 2016 so that it extended to cover the year 2017 onwards.
+In 2016, the National Park Authority carried out a light touch review of the 2012 Management Plan as it was considered generally fit for purpose and had been subject to an extensive review back in 2012.
+Following consultation with stakeholders, the National Park Authority approved a set of minor amendments to the 2012 Plan on 19 December 2016 so that it extended to cover the year 2017 onwards.

 Business Plan 2017-2020 (pdf)